rom-rb/rom-rb.org/source/guides/basics/mappers/index.md

 # ]
 ```

-Suppose we need adopt it to list of domain users who has many roles each.
+Suppose we need to adopt it to list of domain users who has many roles each.
 There are two main strategies for doing this.

 ### Lean Interface to Domain